 The measures reflect Nepal’s objective to steer itself on a low carbon development pathway, but there are many individual actions with different target years, and some actions lack detail and leave room for further specification.
 In the NDC, the National Rural and Renewable Energy Program (NRREP) is mentioned.
 However, many of the details under NRREP are missing, such as the target year, the characteristics of the energy systems to be installed, and whether the target is additional or cumulative.
 Therefore, it was not possible to quantify the aggregate effect of these targets.
 However, Nepal does have a long-term vision to decarbonise its electricity sector and reduce its dependency on fossil fuels.

-Given the lack of an overall emissions reduction target and the lack of specificity concerning some of the fourteen targets put forward in Nepal’s NDC, we were not able to quantify nor rate Nepal’s NDC.
+The CAT ratings are based on climate commitments in (I)NDCs.
+However, given the lack of an overall emissions reduction target and the lack of specificity concerning some of the fourteen targets put forward in Nepal’s NDC, we were not able to quantify nor rate Nepal’s NDC.

 Nepal’s contribution to global GHG emissions is negligible at only 32 MtCO2e in 2010, less than 0.1% of global emissions.
 From 1990–2010 Nepal’s GHG emissions excluding LULUCF have increased by 2.2% per year on average.
 With current policies, this emissions growth is projected to slightly increase to 2.2–2.5% per year, on average, in the period 2010–2030, reaching 50–53 MtCO2e in 2030.
 With this slightly increased growth, per capita emissions will still be very low at around 1.5–1.6 tCO2e per capita by 2030.